edyq/AY2122-MDP-GROUP10-ALGORITHM/README.md

 2. Launch ```GUI/Simulator.java```

 ### Contributions
-This project was created by Duan Yiting and Zachary Varella Lee.
+This module was created by Duan Yiting and Zachary Varella Lee.